 Freshmen and Transfers:

 - Confirmation Deadline: April 1

 The ECE P-5 program requires a two-tiered admission process.
-Professional Cohort Application is Fall sophomore year.
+Teacher Candidacy application is completed Fall semester of your sophomore year.
 Please see your advisor for admission requirements and information about the application process.

 The educator preparation programs at the University of Cincinnati are accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 This program has been determined to meet the Ohio reading mandate and is aligned with the Ohio Content Area Standards.